Convert Hourly to Salary: Complete Guide for Employers

 - Jobs where work hours change based on business needs (retail, hotels, factories)

-- Part-time, seasonal, or temporary positions where flexibility matters most
+- Part-time, seasonal, or short-term positions

 What is salary pay?